rozek/postman-collection-for-voltcloud/README.md

 #### Customer Storage Management ####

-Every registered customer has an own key-value store associated with the application he/she registered for.
+Every registered customer has his/her own key-value store associated with the application he/she registered for.
 The following requests allow the customer to manage his/her store and its entries.

 * **list customer storage entries**<br>this request responds with a (potentially empty) JSON object containing all entries in the key-value store of the customer given by `customer_id` (this includes any keys and their bound values).
 If the received JSON object is not empty, an arbitrary key from the set will be stored in `customer_storage_key` for further requests - otherwise, `customer_storage_key` will be set to "customer-test"
 * **create or update customer storage entry**<br>this request addresses the key-value store for the customer given by `customer_id` and binds the key given by `customer_storage_key` to a predefined value (derived from the current timestamp) - if the specfied entry does not exist, it will be created